 The State Retiree Benefits Trust Fund was created to consolidate the state's retiree funding efforts and better project future liabilities, and beginning in fiscal 2008, expenses for current state retirees' healthcare were paid from the fund.
 Also in fiscal 2008, the fund benefited from a one-time transfer of approximately \$329 million from the Health Care Security Trust.
 The fiscal 2012 budget included a requirement that, beginning in fiscal 2013, 10% of the annual tobacco payments be transferred to the State Retiree Benefits Trust Fund, with the amount deposited to the State Retiree Benefits Trust Fund to increase by 10% increments annually thereafter until 100% of all payments would be transferred to that Fund.
 Pursuant to this requirement, in May, 2013, tobacco settlement proceeds in the amount of \$25.3 million were transferred to the State Retiree Benefits Trust Fund.
 The fiscal 2014 budget included a provision that funded the scheduled transfer to the State Retiree Benefits Trust Fund from unspent appropriations, to the extent that they were available, with any balance to be made up through a transfer of tobacco settlement proceeds.
 In fiscal 2014, pursuant to that provision, unspent appropriations in the amount of \$56.4 million were transferred to the State Retirees Benefits Trust Fund, and approximately \$15 million of tobacco proceeds were used to fund the balance of the transfer.
 The fiscal 2015 budget contained a similar provision requiring the transfer of tobacco settlement funds, equal to approximately \$73.7 million, to be funded from unspent appropriations, to the extent that they were available, with any balance to be made up through a transfer of tobacco settlement proceeds.
 In fiscal 2015, pursuant to that provision, unspent appropriations in the amount of \$73.7 million were transferred to the State Retirees Benefits Trust Fund, and approximately \$29.7 million of tobacco proceeds were used to fund the balance of the transfer.
-The fiscal 2016 budget required that transfers be made equivalent to 30% of fiscal 2016 tobacco settlement proceeds (the same percentage required in fiscal 2015), or approximately \$77 million.
+The fiscal 2016 budget required that transfers be made equivalent to 30% of fiscal 2016 tobacco settlement proceeds (the same percentage required in fiscal 2015), or \$73 million.
 That transfer is contingent on the availability of unexpended appropriations, and if those are insufficient to fund the 30% transfer, the balance of the 30% will be funded by fiscal 2016 tax revenues exceeding \$100 million generated by a tax amnesty program that was also authorized in the fiscal 2016 budget.
-The fiscal 2017 budget enacted by the Legislature requires that transfers be made equivalent to 10% of fiscal 2017 tobacco settlement proceeds, or approximately \$25.7 million.
-That transfer is contingent on the availability of unexpended appropriations, and if those are insufficient to fund the 10% transfer, the balance of the 10% will be funded by tobacco settlement revenues.
-The Governor returned that section of the Legislature's proposal with an amendment, proposing instead to require a 30% transfer, as in fiscal 2016, which would result in approximately \$77 million.
-That proposal has not yet been acted upon by the Legislature.
+The Governor's fiscal 2017 budget proposal also requires a transfer to the State Retiree Benefits Trust Fund in the amount of \$73 million, contingent on the availability of unexpended appropriations.